 Barb had her own in-home daycare for 6 years before Megan offered her a position at TMH in 2012.
 Working in childhood education is her passion.
 Growing up on a walnut ranch in Central California provided her with lots of room and adventure.
 Barb and her family worked hard to keep the farm running, and balancing that with school and friends wasn’t always easy.
 When Barb was a child, she loved cooking, baking and gardening with her Dad, Mom and grandmother.
 She doesn’t drive tractors any longer but she brings the other aspects of her childhood to her work.
 Barb lives with her husband, their two girls (9 and 11), a fantastic dog, fish and chickens.
 With our Montessori kids she loves to garden, craft, read and prepare snack for our school.

-After graduating from the University of Kansas with a BS in Psychology, Katie worked for a private nonprofit social service agency advocating for children in foster care.
-She was excited to find Megan (another Kansan!) and the Montessori House for her then four-year old daughter.
-She began volunteering and when second daughter enrolled at The Montessori House and the program grew, Katie was hired to help with tuition, enrollment and administrative duties.
-In her childhood, Katie enjoyed rollerskating, reading and playing outside.
-Her favorite activities to share with children are reading, sharing stories and nature.
-Katie is married to Paul, they have two girls, Annie and Mary (11 and 8) and a puppy named Hank!
+In 2009, when researching preschools, Katie was thrilled to find Megan (another Kansan!) and The Montessori House for her daughter.
+Katie began volunteering and when her second daughter enrolled at The Montessori House and the program grew, she was hired to help with tuition, enrollment and administrative duties.
+Little did she know how much her daughter’s preschool community would be so full of adventures and lasting friendships!
+Katie is married to Paul, they have two girls, Annie and Mary.

 Jessamyn Johns has been teaching art to children in St Johns for 5 years.
 Her love of craft and experience working in many mediums brings a variety of projects to the classroom.
 She graduated from Cornish College of the Arts with a BFA in Printmaking and Photography.